BCaven/OfflineRaytracing/README.md

 ![the council](thecouncil.png)

-# RaytracingInAWeekend
+# Offline Raytracing

-Starting with the Raytracing tutorial series by Peter Shirley, Trevor David Black, and Steve Hollasch, this is an offline monty carlo raytracer that has support for triangle meshes and multi-core CPU rendering.
+Starting with the [raytracing tutorial series](https://raytracing.github.io/) by Peter Shirley, Trevor David Black, and Steve Hollasch, this is an offline monty carlo raytracer that has support for triangle meshes and multi-core CPU rendering.